 Someone is filing a lawsuit at any given time in this country.
 Some have good reasons, others do not.
 They have lost money they believe is owed them, had property damaged through no fault of their own or been injured in an accident.
 Emotional reasons include the need to recoup losses, the desire to “give it” to the responsible party and even an undeniable urge to right a wrong.

-In basic terms, the goal is to see justice done, acknowledgement of the action and monetary compensation.
+In basic terms, the goal is to see justice done, acknowledgment of the action and monetary compensation.
 Unfortunately, the legal system can be exhausting.
-Before you take that road, consider what a lawsuit entails versus the the merits of your matter.
+Before you take that road, consider what a lawsuit entails versus the merits of your matter.

 What You are Up Against